NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 5 COMMON ISSUES AND HOW TO RESOLVE THEM
 ------------------------------------------------

-* If you get a crash in Swapchain::Present or some similar unexpected behavior please double check that you are NOT linking dxgi.lib/d3d12.lib together with the sl.interposer.dll
+* If you get a crash in Swapchain::Present or some similar unexpected behavior please double check that you are NOT linking dxgi.lib/d3d12.lib together with the sl.interposer.dll.
+See [section 3](#3-validating-sl-integration) in this guide.
+* If SL does not work correctly make sure that some other library which includes `dxgi` or `d3d11/12` is not linked in your application (like for example `WindowsApp.lib`)
 * Make sure that all matrices are multiplied in the correct order and provided in row-major order **without any jitter**
 * Motion vector scaling factors in `sl::Constants` transform values from `eBufferTypeMvec` to the {-1,1} range
 * Jitter offset should be provided in pixel space